技能 人工智能 LLM成本优化与架构设计

 Output Artifacts

-Cost audit Per-feature spend breakdown with top 3 optimization targets and projected savings
+Cost audit Per-feature spend breakdown, top 3 optimization targets, projected savings

 Model routing design Routing decision tree with model recommendations per task type and estimated cost delta

-Caching strategy Which content to cache, cache key design, expected hit rate, implementation pattern
+Caching strategy What to cache, cache key design, expected hit rate, implementation pattern

 Prompt optimization Token-by-token audit with compression suggestions and before/after token counts